No One Cares About Your Cast, 2025, 40 × 60 in, Oil & Acrylic on Cotton Canvas

 Cast(e) in India

-The project connects these two worlds—workers who shape a city they may never see, and workers within the city whose contributions go unacknowledged.
-Paintings, stop-motion animation, and sculptural installations examine how caste and intra-racial hierarchies travel across borders, rearranging themselves in new contexts.
+The project connects these two worlds.
+Workers who shape a city they may never see, and workers within the city whose contributions go unacknowledged.
+This projects honors the value and dignity of its unseen workers.

-As global climate catastrophe accelerates, Cast(e) in India treats foundries, sewers, and streets as climate infrastructures, where extreme heat, toxic runoff, and floods are absorbed first by race- and caste-oppressed workers.
-It asks who is sacrificed to keep overheated cities running, and who gets to stay dry, cool, and safe.
+As global climate catastrophe accelerates, I treat foundries, sewers, and streets as climate infrastructure, where extreme heat, toxic runoff, and floods are absorbed first by race- and caste-oppressed workers.
+The climate crisis is also a crisis of empathy and distance: the work asks who is asked to breathe the particulates, endure the heat, and live near slag/runoff so that other people can walk the streets without noticing what’s beneath their feet.

-As global climate catastrophe accelerates, Cast(e) in India treats foundries, sewers, and streets as climate infrastructures, where extreme heat, toxic runoff, and floods are absorbed first by race- and caste-oppressed workers.
-It asks who is sacrificed to keep overheated cities running, and who gets to stay dry, cool, and safe.
+As global climate catastrophe accelerates, I treat foundries, sewers, and streets as climate infrastructure, where extreme heat, toxic runoff, and floods are absorbed first by race- and caste-oppressed workers.
+The climate crisis is also a crisis of empathy and distance: the work asks who is asked to breathe the particulates, endure the heat, and live near slag/runoff so that other people can walk the streets without noticing what’s beneath their feet.

 Not-enoughness travels: Not Brown enough in Delhi, India, not Black enough in Brooklyn, USA, Not White enough in Boston, USA